Kefir or kephir is a fermented milk drink made with kefir grains, originally from the Caucasus Mountains.

 Why isn’t this batch the same as the last one?

-Kefir can ferment and be thin and pourable, or thick like yogurt.
+Kefir ferments milk and can be thin and pour-able, or thick like yogurt.

 The temperature in your home determines how fast it ferments.